 There will also be a welcome reception on the Hill in Ottawa on the evening of Oct 15th with cabinet ministers, participating parliamentarians, journalists and civil servants and staffers for our students.
 Students will be shadowing an MP or a Senator for the full day on Oct 16th and head back to Toronto.
 We invite applications from bright & eager students to apply for this special experience of a lifetime!

-This year’s program is open to any female undergraduate and graduate students enrolled in the following programs at the University of Toronto (past participants are not eligible to re-apply).
+This year’s program is open to any female undergraduate and graduate students enrolled in the following programs at the University of Toronto in the 2018-2019 session: